-LIT 476/477 Honors Thesis (Departmental Honors).
+LIT 495/496/497 Honors Thesis (Departmental Honors).
 Under the guidance of a department faculty member, you will design, carry out, and present an independent project.
-This is the only route to receiving Departmental Honors, and requires a GPA of 3.5 (or permission of the associate chair) and a full proposal at the end of the junior year.
+This is the only route to receiving Departmental Honors, and requires a GPA of 3.5 (or permission of the associate chair) and a full proposal by the end of the semester before the thesis project begins.
 The Honors Thesis counts as two courses (one English elective and one capstone), and is typically completed over two semesters.
-For more information and the application form, see http://english.tcnj.edu/courses-advisement/honors-in-english/.
-For previous topics, see http://english.tcnj.edu/courses-advisement/honors-projects/.
-For seniors only.
+The thesis must be written in the senior year.

-LIT 497 Seminar in Critical Theory.
-If you are looking for a broad background in literary theory, either to help you in a LIT 499 or to extend what you have learned in 499, this might be a good choice.
-This class meets once a week in the evening, both fall and spring semesters.
-Since it meets with a graduate class (whose students will be expected to complete additional assignments), you must have a GPA of 3.0 and permission of the associate chair.
-For more information, contact the instructor or the associate chair.
+If you are looking for a broad background in literary theory, this might be a good choice.
+This class meets in the spring semester.
+Seats are very limited.
+You must have a GPA of 3.0 and permission of the associate chair.
+For more information, contact the associate chair.
 For juniors or seniors.